avs/express-community/README.md

 # express-community
-AVS/Express Module Repository Developed by the Community
+Formerly hosted at the IAC in Manchester, UK, we have published this previously archived repository for the community.
+It's quite possible this code isn't the latest version from the repository, so any updates would be welcomed.

 ## Requirements

-AVS/Express Visualization, Developer, Multipipe or Parallel Edition
+AVS/Express Visualization, Developer, Multipipe, or Parallel Edition

 ## Installation